apigeeks-com/a6s-fbl-k8s-plugin/docs/cleanup.md

 # Helm/K8s objects cleanup

 Make you cluster clean from old and unused resources.

-Upon execution action handler looks into `entities.registered` list of K8s objects that were previously created or updated by other actions of this plugin.
+Upon execution action handler looks into `entities.registered` list for K8s objects and helm charts that were previously created or updated and keeps them in cluster.
+All other resources will be removed.

+Additionally, you have an option to whitelist resources by placing them into `ignored` section or manually push them into `entities.registered` section with [fbl core action](https://fbl.fireblink.com/plugins/context#action-handler-mark-entities-as-registered).

 **ID:** `a6s.k8s.cleanup`